williamcioffi/egsocial/docs/readme.md

 deathdates[is.na(lastsdeath)] <- deaths[is.na(lastsdeath)]
 ```

-We'll bundle all these fields up into a data frame to export as RData I call this birthdeath, because it is a summary of that sort of information for each animal.
+We'll bundle all these fields up into a data frame to export as RData called `birthdeath`, because it is a summary of that sort of information for each animal.
 This is the first main output of this section of code.
 The second is the prepared `data.frame` called `dat`.
 Finally, we'll use `cdat` and `date` again so those'll be saved as well.

 ```r